 We will explore specific asanas, related potential injuries, and grounding/stabilisation within a regional review of the anatomy.
 Given the limited time available we cannot cover all these topics in depth.
 This engaging presentation will include a PowerPoint presentation, handouts, reference material, and an interactive 3-D DVD anatomy program.

 A pre-existing injury or physical limitation doesn’t preclude you from being eligible to take this training.
 Depending on the extent and nature of the injury, we would determine how that would affect your participation in the program.
-This can be discussed with the YTT Program Director, Andrea (250-537-2326), prior to submitting an application or after we’ve received your application, at the time of your telephone interview.
+This can be discussed with the YTT Program Director, Andrea (250-537-2326), prior to submitting an application or after we’ve received your application.

 In this course, you will learn and practice the many ways to modify the postures to accommodate physical limitations for yourself as well as for others in a classroom setting.